 Get a taxi collectivo (a bit pricier), or taxi privado (expensive), which both are faster options.

 Your hotel or casa particular will help you book a seat in a taxi collectivo or privado, to pick you up where you are staying.

 Only setting aside a couple of days would do a lot, make you able to take the Viazul bus all or part of the distance, maybe in combination with a taxi.

-Here are the various ways to get from Havana to Vinales Valley in 2023.
+Here are the various ways to get from Havana to Vinales Valley.

 Sights In Havana!